matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 - Passing ``shade=None`` to `~.axes3d.Axes3D.plot_surface` is deprecated.
 This
   was an unintended implementation detail with the same semantics as ``shade=False``.
 Please use the latter code instead.
+- `matplotlib.ticker.MaxNLocator` and its *set_params* method will issue
+  a warning on unknown keyword arguments instead of silently ignoring them.
+  Future versions will raise an error.

 Changes in parameter names
 --------------------------